Where to Stay in Shanghai: Best Areas and Hotels (2026)

 Pro Tips

-- This area is far from the city center—best combined with a quiet break, not if you want sightseeing.
+- This area is far from the city center — best combined with a quiet break, not if you want daily sightseeing downtown.

-- It is the best option if you are planning to visit the nearby Planetarium or Ocean Park — otherwise they are a hassle to see on a day trip
+- It is the best option if you are planning to visit the Planetarium or Ocean Park — otherwise getting there on a day trip from central Shanghai is a real hassle.

-- Great option for travelers who have already seen central Shanghai.
+- Great option for travelers who have already seen central Shanghai and want something different.

 Our Top Hotel Pick in Harbour City: